daos-stack/daos/doc/admin/telemetry.md

 The `daos-server` package includes the `daos_metrics` tool.
 This tool fetches metrics from the local host only.

-`daos_metrics` displays the metrics in a human-readable tree format, or in CSV format.
+`daos_metrics` displays the metrics in a human-readable tree format or CSV format (`--csv`).

+Each DAOS engine maintains its own metrics.
+The `--srv_idx` parameter can be used to specify which engine to query, if there are multiple engines configured per server.
+The default is to query the first engine on the server (index 0).

+See `daos_metrics -h` for details on how to filter metrics.